tenxsoydev/nx.nvim/README.md

 - ##### Custom which-key labels

-  Register which-key labels that should differ from the mappings description.
+  Register which-key labels that should differ from the mappings' description.
   They can be a `string` literal, `"ignore"`(^=`"which_key_ignore"`), or `{ sub_desc = "<pattern>" }` to exclude a pattern of the mappings `desc` key.

   <!-- panvimdoc-ignore-start -->